McConnell wants to consider gun background checks in fall

 McConnell said he and Trump discussed various ideas on the call, including background checks and the so-called “red flag” laws that allow authorities to seize firearms from someone deemed a threat to themselves or others.

-“Background checks and red flags will probably lead the discussion,” McConnell told WHAS-AM in Louisville.
+“Background checks and red flags will probably lead the discussion,” McConnell told Louisville’s WHAS-AM.
 He noted “there’s a lot of support” publicly for background checks.
 “Those are two items that for sure will be front and center as we see what we can come together on and pass.”

 The powerful National Rifle Association and its allies on Capitol Hill have long wielded influence, but the gun lobby’s grip on Democrats started slipping some time ago, and it’s unclear how much sway the NRA and other gun groups still hold over Republicans in the Trump era.